Spencatro/cf_game_client/README.md

 Usage
 -------
-Keep your username and password in your environment variables, under `PWUSER` and `PWPASS` in order to authenticate in with your account in PnW.
+Keep your username and password in your environment variables, under `PWUSER` and `PWPASS` in order to authenticate in with your account.